hslam/funcs/README.md

 # funcs
+##A simple package to call a function by the function's name
 Call a Struct and its Method given a string with the Struct and its Method's name in Golang

 ## Usage